myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/API-Configure-screen.png" width="660" height="394" alt="api-configure-screen"><br/><br/></p>

 Next, we need to send some actual data.
-According to the docs, we need to send this in the following form:
+According to the documentation, we need to send this in the following form:

 ```
 type,unit=value
 ```

-We want to send Temperature data, so we can refer to the [Supported Data Types](#bring-your-own-thing-api-supported-data-types) to determine what values to put here.
+The Cayenne documentation provides a complete list of [Supported Data Types](#bring-your-own-thing-api-supported-data-types) that can be referred to when you need to know what details to put here.
+We want to send Temperature data, so we find **Temperature** in the supported data types section.
 For our example, let's assume that we want to send our temperature in Celsius.
 We'll use a sample sensor data, say 20.7 Celsius to be sent to Cayenne.
 With this in mind, and after examining the chart for the Temperature data type, we determine the following values should be used:

 + **Type (Temperature):** temp
 + **Unit (Celsius):** c
 + **Value:** 20.7

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-8-send-temp-sensor-data.png" width="660" height="498" alt="mqtt-fx-8-send-temp-sensor-data"><br/><br/></p>

+*TIP: If you want the Cayenne Cloud to retain the last published value for a sensor, be sure to click on the **Retained** button in MQTT.fx.
+Without this, you may find that your widget disappear when you refresh the page.*

 After entering in the MQTT details for publishing our sample sensor data, click on the **Publish** button to send the data to Cayenne.
 Cayenne will receive this data and automatically add a widget for it!
 Cayenne will do this automatically for any new MQTT data that you send it.
 Widgets created in this way are temporary by default, giving you an easy way to test sending new data to Cayenne.
 If you want to keep this widget permanently, simply click on the widget tile and it will become a permanent widget in your dashboard.